walterarenas/walterarenas.github.io/README.md

-## Welcome to the Walter Arenas' Website!
+## Welcome to my Website!

+Hi!
+My name is Walter Arenas.
 This site showcases my professional profile as a software engineer, including my projects, resume, and bio.

 Thank you for visiting!